- About Us

 Drug Abuse and Society

-Project Brainstorm is a class offerred to upper division neuroscience undergraduate students at UCLA.
-In this class, students prepare lessons on various neuroscience topics, then travel to K-12 classrooms in the Los Angeles area to present their lessons and a series of hands-on activities demonstrating brain anatomy, organization, and function.
+Project Brainstorm is a class (NS 192) offered to upper division Neuroscience students at UCLA.
+In this class, students prepare lessons on various Neuroscience topics, then travel to K-12 classrooms in the Los Angeles area to present their lessons and a series of hands-on activities demonstrating brain anatomy, organization, and function.
 NS 192 is offered Winter and Spring quarters to UCLA students.
-For registration information, please contact email@example.com.
+More here.
+For further details on Project Brainstorm, please read the following articles published in the Public Library of Science (Biology) and International Innovation journals.
+For registration information, please contact firstname.lastname@example.org.